bongo227/Atomical/doc/doc_gen.md

 ```

 #### Extracting a number
-Fur has four types of numerical literals: ints, floats, octals and hexedecimals.
-Instead of a seperate procedure for each one which would require backtracking/look-head and alot of code duplication we use a single procedure.
-Note this uses gotos which are normaly a terrible idea, in this case they make the code more efficent, cleaner and easier to follow.
+Fur has four types of numerical literals: int's, floats, octal's and hexadecimals.
+Instead of a separate procedure for each one which would require backtracking/look-head and a lot of code duplication we use a single procedure.
+Note this uses goto's which are normally a terrible idea, in this case they make the code more efficient, cleaner and easier to follow.

 The first part is `extractMantissa` which returns all the digits which are less than `base`. `isDigit` checks if a character literal is a digit (0-F) and `asDigit` converts a character literal to an integer. `character` is the current character the lexer is reading and `nextCharacter` moves the `character` pointer to the next character.